 University Museum and Cultural Center

-The University Museum and Cultural Center provides an historical and prospective view of the University of Arkansas at Pine Bluff.
+The University Museum and Cultural Center provides a historical and prospective view of the University of Arkansas at Pine Bluff.
 Through the contribution of Title III funds, the UMCC is evolving into a state-of-the-art facility that informs and inspires the students, faculty, staff, and visitors of the institution.
-The UMCC is becoming a cutting edge department through the acquisition of software and equipment that is in keeping with technological advancements in the area of historical preservation.
+The UMCC is becoming a cutting-edge department through the acquisition of software and equipment that is in keeping with technological advancements in the area of historical preservation.

 Dora Sanders, Director